newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 ---
 layout: post
-title: Protect your postgres EDB database with Kasten
+title: Protect your Postgres EDB database with Kasten
-description: Kasten and EDB have worked on a partnership so that you can protect and move your EDB database using Kasten.
+description: Kasten and EDB have worked on a partnership so that you can protect and migrate your EDB database using Kasten.
 With this partnership we get best of both words, a transaction consistent backup, based on storage snapshot and entirely managed by Kasten !
 This will let you execute disaster recovery and migration scenario of enterprise database in just few clicks.
 date: 2024-05-28 13:48:00 +0000
 author: michaelcourcy
 image: '/images/posts/2024-05-28-edb-and-kasten/kasten-edb-2.jpg'